Fursan al-Joulan

 Liwaa’ Fursan al-Joulan (فرسان الجولان) was a Free Syrian Army faction based in Jubata al-Khashab, a Quneitra town in the United Nations Disengagement Observer Force (UNDOF) zone.

+Members and leadership

 It was led by Abu Suhaib al-Joulani, of whom Assad's government officials and Lebanese sources identified as Ahmed Mukhaiber al-Khatib, nicknamed "Abu Asad", from the town of Masharah.
 The group consisted of between 300 and 400 local fighters according to a Southern Front source, or 1,000 fighters according to Assad's government officials.
 It was described as a "local" rebel group, "non-Islamist" and was independent from the Southern Front (the main Free Syrian Army group in the area).

+Israeli support and role in southern Syria

+Israeli backing and motive

 The group was among many Syrian opposition groups which received direct Israeli support of humanitarian aid, medical treatments, logistical support and military transfers which included assault rifles, machine guns, mortar launchers and transport vehicles.
 Israel also transferred cash in the form of salaries of $75 per fighter, alongside additional funds for procuring weapons locally.
 A source quoted by Aymenn Jawad al-Tamimi claimed that Israel was providing humanitarian aid to Syrians in coordination with the group, including water pumps, medical supplies and cash for fuel.
 A bakery was built in the group's town with the help of Israel.
-It feeds 60k people in rebel-held areas in southwestern Syria.
-In 2017, the group's leader, Abu Suhaib told the Wall Street Journal that he receives approximately $5,000 a month from Israel and the group's spokesman, Moatasem al-Golani, was quoted as saying: "Israel stood by our side in a heroic way.
+It fed 60,000 people in rebel-held areas in southwestern Syria.
+In 2017, the group's leader, Abu Suhaib told The Wall Street Journal that he receives approximately $5,000 a month from Israel and the group's spokesman, Moatasem al-Golani, was quoted as saying: "Israel stood by our side in a heroic way.
 We wouldn’t have survived without Israel’s assistance".